Legendary | Worth driving from anywhere

 Sandwiches and salads are also available.
 Spinach Salad is a favorite with its tangy cranberries and pickled red onion combined with smoky bacon and a Dijon champagne dressing.

-Beers and wines of the Northwest along with cocktails are available with your meal.
+Beers and wines of the Northwest along with cocktails are available with your meal at Cornerstone Pie.

 The restaurant space was designed with an artist’s touch, keeping energy efficiency in mind.
-Customized bike racks out front are the same as those placed in front of business around the city, reminding you that you are in a Pacific Northwest college town.
+Customized bike racks out front are the same as those placed in front of businesses around the city, reminding you that you are in a Pacific Northwest college town.
 On a pleasant day, the patio is where you will find everyone seated.
-Dogs are welcome to dine with you outside.
+At Cornerstone Pie, dogs are welcome to dine with you outside.